A quick tour of Swedish chart music

 This next one takes a bit of introducing.
 The video is where a culture clash is being shown.
 It features Raggare culture which is a bit hard to explain but revolves around a car-cruising style that is roughly similar to 1960s US style.
 The video features some visitors to the city arriving in a Tesla to a Raggare meet.
 I think the song itself is a cover.

 This next one isn’t Swedish and anyone Swedish is going to be pointing at it immediately.
-It’s in Norweigan.
+It’s in Norwegian.
 The important thing here is that the two languages are considered mutually intelligible – by learning Swedish you can understand almost all of the words in this song.
-It’s also upbeat for winter days (“jovial” is roughly as per the English).
+It’s also upbeat for winter days.
+The title and main lyric “jovial” is roughly as per the English word – it’s about being happy despite what life throws at you.